rithu453/paanini/npm/DEVELOPMENT.md

-# Panini npm Wrapper — Development Guide
+# Paanini npm Wrapper — Development Guide

-This document describes how to work on the `paanini-lang` npm package that wraps the Rust-based Panini CLI.
+This document describes how to work on the `paanini-lang` npm package that wraps the Rust-based Paanini CLI.

 ## Prerequisites